RafaGago/mini-async-log/README.md

 There are two methods, one is to provide it explicitly and the other one is by accessing a global function.

-If no instance is provided, the global function "get_tiny_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL.
+If no instance is provided, the global function "get_ufo_logger_instance()" will be called without being namespace qualified, so you can use Koenig lookup/ADL.

-The name of the function can be changed at compile time, by defining TINY_GET_LOGGER_INSTANCE_FUNCNAME.
+The name of the function can be changed at compile time, by defining UFO_GET_LOGGER_INSTANCE_FUNCNAME.

 Be aware that it's dangerous to have a dynamic library or executable loaded multiple times logging to the same folder and rotating files each other.
 Workarounds exists, you can prepend the folder name with the process name and ID, disable rotation and manage rotation externally (e.g. by using logrotate), etc.